gullerya/indbfs/README.md

 Requirements and Decisions
 ==========================
 By means of the InDBFS I'd like to provide the FileSystem functionality in the non supportive environments.
-I'm targeting the IE10+ and latests of Chrome, Firefox, Opera.
+I'm targeting the IE10+, Chrome, Firefox and Opera.
 Chrome has a native support, but that one maybe disabled, as in the case of Incognito Mode, so the InDBFS should provide the same functionality in that case too.<br>
 My goal is to use natively available facilities as much as possible.
 As an outcome of those I've made the following decisions:
 <ul>
   <li>